Should Your Child See a Doctor?

-- Red or blistered skin from sun overexposure
+- Red or blistered skin from too much sun

-- The pain and swelling starts at 4 hours, peaks at 24 hours, and improves after 48 hours
+- It peaks at 24 hours, and starts to get better after 48 hours

 Severity of Sunburn